CTFJournal/ctfjournal.github.io/_posts/2023-02-25-Linux-Privilege-Escalation.md

 ### Task21: Privilege Escalation Scripts

-This section points out to some tools for automatic scanning of the linux systems to dicover vulnerabilities and privilege escalation vectors.
+This section points out to some tools for automatic scanning of the linux systems to discover vulnerabilities and privilege escalation vectors.
 I will add the links and a short description below.

 [LinEnum](https://github.com/rebootuser/LinEnum) is a bash script that helps you enumerate and identify potential vulnerabilities on Linux systems.
 It performs a comprehensive scan of the system and provides information on the OS version, running processes, network configuration, file system permissions, and more.